-2 American sisters found dead in resort in Seychelles
+2 American sisters found dead at resort in Seychelles

 Story highlights

-- The sisters went to Seychelles this month
+- The sisters went on vacation in Seychelles this month

 - They were found dead two days before they planned to leave the country